jorgefajardom-coder/drone-packaging-simulation-unity/README.md

 ### 2. Suction Cup System (`Ventosa.cs`)

 **Behavior**: Magnetic attraction animation before attachment.
-Omega is the arm that handles the PCB and Tapa (lid).
+Omega handles the PCB, Tapa, and full drone transfer to the palletizing zone.
+The Paletizador uses the same class to pick up and transport completed drones.

 **Implementation**:
 ```csharp